-One of the most daunting parts of separating from your partner, or even thinking about it, can be uncertainty of who will get what.
-All too often people make the assumption that things will automatically be split 50/50 or that they’ll get x, y and z – because that’s what ‘normally’ happens.
-The reality is that every situation is unique and every property settlement is different.
+One of the most daunting parts of separating from your partner, or even thinking about it, can be the uncertainty of who will get what.
+All too often, people assume that things will automatically be split 50/50 or that they’ll get x, y and z – because that’s what ‘normally’ happens.
+The reality is that every situation is unique, and every property settlement is different.

-The Judge uses their discretion to come up with a property division that they consider is just and equitable, based on the following considerations:
+The Judge uses their discretion to come up with a property division that they consider to be just and equitable, based on the following considerations:

-- Is it just and equitable to adjust the ownership of the property of the parties?
+- Is it just and equitable to adjust the ownership of the parties’ property?

 - If so, what property is in the asset pool to divide?

-- What contributions both financial and non-financial have been made by the parties by or on their behalf to the assets of the marriage in general?
+- What contributions the parties have made, both financial and non-financial, by or on their behalf to the assets of the marriage in general?

 There is no way of predicting the exact result in the courts.
-It can often take 2 to 4 years to finalise a property settlement in the courts and be a very costly process.
+It can often take 2 to 4 years to finalise a property settlement in the courts and be very costly.
 For this reason, many couples look to finalise a property settlement between themselves.

 What is a property settlement?